Arniiiii/ex_repo/README.md

 Welcome!
 It's an overlay for gentoo.

-# how to?
+# How to?
-first of all, get a machine with gentoo. then:
+First of all, get a machine with gentoo.
+Then:

 `emerge eselect-repository`